docsteveharris/paper-spotepi/readme.md

 Log
 ===

+140413
+- sometime away from the project: reviewing the old notes

 140328

 - created a single record per patient survival data set by modifying cr_survival
     + see working_survival_single.dta
     + tried then running the laplace command in stata; nice because it directly estimates percentile survival; but I can't seem to pull out a random effect estimate for the site effect (fixed only)